Peggy Lee: Illness and death

 Lee continued to perform into the 1990s, sometimes using a wheelchair.
 After years of poor health, she died of complications from diabetes and a heart attack on January 21, 2002, at the age of 81.
-She was cremated and her ashes were buried with a bench-style monument in Westwood Village Memorial Park Cemetery in Los Angeles.
+Lee was cremated and her ashes were buried with a bench-style monument in Westwood Village Memorial Park Cemetery in Los Angeles.

 Legacy

 Lee is often cited as the inspiration for the Margarita cocktail.
 In 1948, after a trip to Mexico, she and her husband ventured into the Balinese Room in Galveston, Texas.
 She requested a drink similar to one she had had in Mexico, and the head bartender, Santos Cruz, created the Margarita, and named it after the Spanish version of Peggy's name.

 Lee was awarded a star on the Hollywood Walk of Fame for Recording in 1960.
 The star is at 6319 Hollywood Boulevard.

 Baseball's Tug McGraw, whose career with both the New York Mets and Philadelphia Phillies ranged from 1965 to 1984, named one of his pitches the Peggy Lee.
 He explained to The Philadelphia Inquirer: "That's the one where the hitter is out in front of it and says, 'Is that all there is?

 In 1971, Lee sang the Lord's Prayer at the funeral of Louis Armstrong.

+In 1972, journalist Linda Deutsch described Lee as "the Queen" of pop music.

 The designer of the Miss Piggy Muppet, Bonnie Erickson, who grew up in Lee's home state of North Dakota, was inspired by Lee for the Miss Piggy character in 1974.
 Originally called Miss Piggy Lee, her name was shortened to Miss Piggy when the Muppet gained fame.

 In 1975, Lee received an honorary doctorate in music from North Dakota State University, and in 2000, she received another from Jamestown University.

 In 1983, Lee had a hybrid tea rose named in her honor that was pink with a touch of peach.
 The Peggy Lee Rose was the 1983 American Beauty Rose of the Year.